Core and limb strength is very important, but for dogs who have been through amputation it is absolutely vital.

 Wyatt trained on the FitPAWS® Peanut to strengthen that rear limb.
 In this training session watch how his rear and core muscles are worked through strength training and weight shifting.

 Spree also trained on the FitPAWS® Peanut.
 Notice how versatile the tool is as Deanna Rogers PT, CCRP from Good Life Physical Therapy for Animals tries to encourage Spree to learn how to broaden the base of support in her rear legs.

 Wyatt improved his body awareness (that is, understanding where his body is in space) and his ability to balance on his FitPAWS® Paw Pods.
 “Cookie Stretches” are also a great way to improve flexibility and range of motion.

 Wyatt is able to train indoors and outdoors on his FitPAWS® Giant Balance Disc.
 Performing “Sits” and “Downs” are more effective due to the unstable surface.

 Another great tool for core muscle strength, better balance, and most of all body awareness is the FitPAWS® Hurdle Set.
 Set up the set for pole weaving as you see in the following illustration.
 When your tripawd dog masters the exercise of weaving in and out of the poles, try setting the cones closer together.

-Smaller dogs can use the FitPAWS® Mini Egg for assisted standing exercises, and balance exercises.
-Here Gizmo is gaining strong core muscles in his rear on the FitPAWS® Giant Balance Disc and strong core muscles in the front with the Mini Egg.
+Smaller dogs can use the FitPAWS® K9Fitbone, Disc or Balance pad for assisted standing exercises, and balance exercises.
+Here Gizmo is gaining strong core muscles in his rear on the FitPAWS® Giant Balance Disc and strong core muscles in the front with the Mini Egg (substitute K9Fitbone or Ramp).